Flow and thermal modelling of the argon volume in the DarkSide-20k TPC: Single-phase case

 To keep the computational complexity moderate, the simulations in this work are based on a simplified but full-size 3D~geometry of the TPC.
 The model includes an abstract TPC volume, defined by the boundaries of the TPC walls, cathode, anode, and reflector panels (see figure~\ref{fig:CFD_geometry}).
 Details such as field-shaping rings, the gate wire grid, and fasteners are omitted as they are expected to have a negligible impact on the macroscopic flow pattern and would unnecessarily increase mesh complexity.
 While the geometry used for the isothermal simulations only includes the fluid body of the argon, the thermal simulations are extended by the solid body of the reflector panels.
 This internal volume accounts for thermal conduction.
 The liquid domain has a height of $\SI{3484}{mm}$ and a total fluid volume of $\SI{36.81}{m^3}$.
 The gas pocket of $\SI{7}{mm}$ thickness is not simulated here and thus not shown in figure~\ref{fig:CFD_geometry}.
 The inscribed circle of the octagon has a diameter of $\SI{3582}{mm}$, the reflector panels are $\SI{6}{mm}$ thick and separated by a $\SI{35}{mm}$ gap from the TPC wall.
 The gap between the reflector panels and the cathode (liquid surface) is $\SI{1.5}{mm}$ ($\SI{4}{mm}$).

 We use an unstructured tetrahedral fluid mesh without defeaturing with a minimum (maximum) side length of $\SI{0.1}{mm}$ ($\SI{200}{mm}$) and a growth rate of $1.2$ between cells (typical cell side length: $\SI{100}{mm}$).
 Depending on the inlet/outlet configuration, the mesh includes $\SIrange{22}{28}{}\times 10^{6}$ fluid cells.
-This yields a good mesh quality with an orthogonality of $0.73\,\mathrm{(av.)}\pm 0.13\,\mathrm{(std.)}$ (min.~$0.11$), a skewness of $0.27\,\mathrm{(av.)}\pm 0.13\,\mathrm{(std.)}$ (max.~$0.89$), and an aspect ratio of $1.9\,\mathrm{(av.)}\pm 0.5\,\mathrm{(std.)}$ (max.~$11.3$).
+This yields a good mesh quality\footnote{Changes to the mesh properties do not perceptibly affect the flow results.} with an orthogonality of $0.73\,\mathrm{(av.)}\pm 0.13\,\mathrm{(std.)}$ (min.~$0.11$), a skewness of $0.27\,\mathrm{(av.)}\pm 0.13\,\mathrm{(std.)}$ (max.~$0.89$), and an aspect ratio of $1.9\,\mathrm{(av.)}\pm 0.5\,\mathrm{(std.)}$ (max.~$11.3$).
 The ANSYS\textsuperscript\textregistered Fluent User's Guide recommends the following mesh metric values: a minimum orthogonality of $0.01$, a maximum skewness of $0.95$, and a maximum aspect ratio of $5$ in the bulk and $10$ in the boundary layers.
 While the stability of the flow solution is not affected by cells with high aspect ratios, the stability of the energy solution benefits from keeping the maximum aspect ratio below $35$.
 For further details on mesh quality, refer to reference~\cite{UserGuide}.

 \paragraph{Physics and solver setup}